Wednesday, March 12, 2025

 I understand there’s a technical phrase for this ridiculous procedure.

-As if protecting them from dryness.
+As if protecting them from becoming drenched.

-I think it's the wave which deserves most of the credit.
+But I think it's the wave which deserves most of the credit.

-Katsushika Hokusai's long distance wave serves me better than
+Katsushika Hokusai's monumental wave serves me better

-The homebound waves at Horseneck Beach.
+Than the homebound waves on the Spindrift at Horseneck Beach.

+I’m usually dry.
 I’m a dry person.
+It’s my intention to remain

 No comments: